2019 membership fees

 Sign in on the computer.
 If your name is not there please put ‘name not in computer’ next to your name in the book)

 Your main responsibility is to make sure your gross score is accurately recorded on the card.
 Your gross score (the actual number of times it took to put the ball in the hole) Take away your handicap (the number of shots you get on that hole) to get your nett score.
+Note: make sure your handicap is on your scorecard!
 You score points depending upon what your nett score is relative to the par of the hole.

 Stableford scoring 1 over the par = 1 point Equal to the par = 2 points 1 under the par = 3 points 2 under the par = 4 points Anything worse than 1 over the par = 0 points